 Perfect Plants offers the ‘Jane’ magnolia, which is a cross between the lily magnolia, M. liliiflora ‘Nigra’, and one of the star magnolias, M. stellata ‘Rosea’.
 ‘Jane’ flowers a couple weeks later than the star and saucer types, which reduces the chance of damage from a late frost.
 ‘Jane’ is smaller than some of the others, getting just 10-15 feet high.
 She has large purplish flowers with white interiors, up to 8 inches across.

-The iconic flowering dogwood (Cornus florida) and its cultivars are small trees (20-40 feet tall) with horizontal branches that make an appealing silhouette when leafless in winter.
-In fall the leaves turn purplish and the bright red fruits make their own statement.
+The iconic flowering dogwood (Cornus florida) and its cultivars are small trees (20-40 feet tall) growing with horizontal branches that make an appealing silhouette when leafless in winter.
+In fall the leaves turn purplish and the bright red fruits make their own statement – perfect fall color.
 Perfect Plants has the typical white flowered dogwood and also one with pink flowers.
-Both of these early spring bloomers make outstanding lawn ornaments.
+Both of these early spring blooming trees make outstanding lawn ornaments.

 The beautiful Taiwan cherry (Prunus campanulata) blooms in late winter and very early spring with neon pink clouds of joy.
 This is probably the first tree to bloom in most areas.
-Getting just 25 feet tall, Taiwan cherry is considered the most beautiful of the many flowering cherries.
+Growing 15-25 feet tall and wide, Taiwan cherry is considered the most beautiful of the many flowering cherries.

 Perfect Plants also offers several other flowering trees to fill out the rest of spring, including flowering pear, tulip poplar, crabapple, and several varieties of crape myrtle and southern magnolia.
 Check them out to see which one you like the best.